Make a custom flower bouquet online to pick up in person.

 Users who already have a bouquet in mind can navigate straight to the customizer.

-✅ Since bots don’t always give us the desired output, I added features for the user to give feedback such as a thumbs up/thumbs down and a refresh button.
+Note: Since bots don’t always produce the desired output, I added features for the user to give feedback such as a thumbs up/thumbs down and a refresh button.

 • Of course, the image generator will be set to only generate flower bouquets and nothing else.